wp-plugins/show-comment-policy/readme.txt

 Is the page/post cached?

+Are comments open?
+The comment policy will only display if comments are actually open.

 = How can I style the output? =

 The comment policy text is wrapped in div tags with class name "scp-comment-policy".
 Use this class in your local stylesheet to style the output how you want.